 Step 1: Develop Musical Abilities

-Because music supervisors should be able to recognize when a composition is good or fitting with a particular form of media, they may need to have some prior experience with music.
-According to the U.S. Bureau of Labor Statistics (BLS), musicians and composers often begin to develop musical abilities at an early age (www.bls.gov).
-They may learn to play instruments or sing in order to develop aural skills.
-They may also want to participate in choirs, musicals or community events in order to receive some background in the field.
+Because music supervisors should be able to recognize when a composition is good or fitting with a particular form of media, they need to have some prior experience with music.
+According to the U.S. Bureau of Labor Statistics (BLS), musicians and composers begin to develop musical abilities at an early age (www.bls.gov).
+They learn to play instruments or sing in order to develop aural skills.
+They also participate in choirs, musicals, or community events in order to receive some background in the field.

 Step 2: Earn a Bachelor's Degree

-Aspiring music supervisors may need to receive a bachelor's degree in order to be technically competent in both the musical and business aspects of this profession.
+Aspiring music supervisors need to receive a bachelor's degree in order to be technically competent in both the musical and business aspects of this profession.
 Some relevant bachelor's degree programs focus on music business and management.
-These programs can provide business-related coursework in marketing, accounting, music publishing, music development and ethics.
-They may also provide core music classes like aural skills, tonal harmony and conducting.
+These programs provide business-related coursework in marketing, accounting, music publishing, music development, and ethics.
+They also provide core music classes in aural skills, tonal harmony, and conducting.

 Step 3: Get Internship and Work Experience

-Internships can be beneficial for those who need to gain hands-on experience in picking appropriate music, finding contacts, clearing songs owned by companies or writers and understanding how to stay within the budgets of a project.
-Because of the multimedia nature of the job, those who want to work as music supervisors may want to intern for record, film, TV, radio or video game companies.
+Internships are beneficial for those looking to gain hands-on experience in picking appropriate music, finding contacts, clearing songs owned by companies or writers, and understanding how to stay within the budgets of a project.
+Because of the multimedia nature of the job, those wanting to work as music supervisors should intern for record, film, TV, radio, or video game companies.

-Some conservatories may be connected with these companies, and undergrad students may be a part of a mentoring program with more experienced music supervisors.
-Music supervisors may also want to work in academia, but they will have to pursue graduate-level degree programs.
+Some conservatories are connected with these companies, and undergrad students are a part of a mentoring program with more experienced music supervisors.
+Music supervisors also want to work in academia, but they will have to pursue graduate-level degree programs.

-Music supervisors who are interested in teaching may want to pursue a master's degree.
-Some appropriate programs are those that concentrate on music business and offer coursework in business, music industry, entertainment industry, marketing and graduate-level seminars.
+Music supervisors interested in teaching should pursue a master's degree.
+Some appropriate programs are those concentrating on music business and offer coursework in business, music industry, entertainment industry, marketing, and graduate-level seminars.

 According to the BLS, many universities and conservatories require professors to have a Ph.D. degree.
-One example of a degree program can be in music technology.
-This program provides advanced coursework in music theory, composition, scoring and statistics.
-Typically, these programs require students to complete dissertations that address issues in music.
-Students may also need to complete teaching requirements.
-In May 2012, the BLS reported that postsecondary art, drama and music teachers earned a median annual salary of $62,160.
+One example of a degree program is in music technology.
+This program provides advanced coursework in music theory, composition, scoring, and statistics.
+These programs require students to complete dissertations addressing issues in music.
+Students also need to complete teaching requirements.
+In May 2014, the BLS reported that postsecondary art, drama and music teachers earned a median annual salary of $64,300.